lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Would it not look better to show the hero name in uppercase?
 Could just do `hero.name.toUpperCase()` in the template or in the data object.
 But then we get some special logic and no possibility to reuse the logic.
 Also what if we don't want our name to be upperCase?

-Instead we can take use of Vues [Filter system](https://vuejs.org/v2/guide/filters.html).
+Instead we can make use of Vue's [Filter system](https://vuejs.org/v2/guide/filters.html).

 Here we can define a filter on our component.